opentok/learning-opentok-web/README.md

 interacting with the session in any way).
 The `connect()` method takes two parameters -- a token and a completion handler function:

-    //Connect to the Session
+    // Connect to the Session
     session.connect(token, function(error) {

-        //If the connection is successful, initialize a publisher and publish to the session if (!error) {
+        // If the connection is successful, initialize a publisher and publish to the session if (!error) {
             var publisher = OT.initPublisher('publisher', {
                 insertMode: 'append',